droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc L - The Den of Wolves.md

 When the players arrive, Ezmerelda enters the wagon via the hidden trapdoor in its underbelly.
 Shortly after doing so, she informs the players—sounding shocked—that someone has been inside the wagon and stolen several of her belongings, including the two spell scrolls, a lyre, and three vials of perfume.

-Each player with a passive Wisdom (Perception) score of 12 or higher then notices the faint sound of music emanating from the far side of the tower.
-A player can also make a DC 14 Wisdom (Survival) check to identify a set of recent humanoid footprints leading from the wagon toward the source of the music—left no longer than an hour ago.
+Each player who succeeds on a DC 23 Perception check notices the faint sound of music emanating from the far side of the tower.
+A player can also make a DC 23 Survival check to identify a set of recent humanoid footprints leading from the wagon toward the source of the music—left no longer than an hour ago.

 As the players approach the source of the music, they can hear the following three stanzas of a haunting lament.